RosieSB/Analysis-Problems/analysis_problems/intro.md

-# MAS2004/9 Analysis Problem Booklet
+# MAS2004-9Sem2Notes/
+Running Jupyter-Book v1.0.3
+How to use this problem booklet

 Maths is best learned by doing many problems.

 This problem booklet serves 3 purposes:

+(PoW)=
-1. **Problems of the Week.** Each week, I will circulate a selection of problems from this booklet that relate most closely to the material covered in lectures that week.
+## 1. Problems of the Week.
+Each week, I will circulate a selection of problems from this booklet that relate most closely to the material covered in lectures that week.
 I recommend working on these steadily throughout the semester, and keeping a record of any you would like [help](https://rosiesb.github.io/Analysis-Notes/0Intro.html#where-to-get-help) with.

+## 2. Tutorials.
-2. **Tutorials.** The problem set for each tutorial will come from this booklet.
+The problem set for each tutorial will come from this booklet.

-3. **Homework**.
+## 3. Homework.
 Written homework will be a selection of problems from the problem booklet.

 See Blackboard[^links] for more information.